samiazirar/MAGI-1/README.md

 ## 🔥🔥🔥 Latest News
+- Apr 22, 2025: We’re planning to release our 4.5B model by the end of April.
+Final touches are still underway — stay tuned for the official drop.
 - Apr 21, 2025: MAGI-1 is here 🎉.
 We've released the model weights and inference code — check it out!